Playlist Strategies 2020

 - Apple, Amazon, SoundCloud and Deezer all ramping up playlist brands and initiatives – thus, the growth runway for playlists remains positive in the short-term

-- Music subscribers overall are the most engaged playlist users XXX monthly average usage), although the XXX increase in listening to curated playlists over the past two years has coincided with a decline in self-compiled playlists
+- Music subscribers overall are the most engaged playlist users monthly average usage), although the increase in listening to curated playlists over the past two years has coincided with a decline in self-compiled playlists

 - Personalisation may drive incremental growth, but a more social and sharing approach to playlists may be ‘white space’ opportunity for the format